cjdbarlow/Part-One/medical-gas-supply.md

 Cylinder manifolds are formed of sets of large gas cylinders used in parallel.
 * All cylinders in a group are used together
 * When the pressure falls below a set level, a pressure valve will switch and gas will be drawn from another cylinder group
-* The first (now empty) cylinder group is exchanged full full cylinders
+* The first (now empty) cylinder group is exchanged for full cylinders

 ####Pros
 * Cheap